oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 the benefit of the client not needing to verify the JWT signature, as the ID token will have been fetched over an HTTPS connection directly from the authorization server's token endpoint.
-Additionally, in many cases an application will request both an ID token and an access token, so it is simpler and provides fewer attack vectors to obtain both via the Authorization Code grant type.
+Additionally, in many cases an application will request both an ID token and an access token, so it is simpler and provides fewer attack vectors to obtain both via the Authorization Code flow.